Learn the essentials of bitcoin wallets and get a grasp on the basics in only a couple of minutes.

 When referring to a wallet, people can sometimes refer to an address they control or a particular type of wallet software they may be using.
 While this can be a little confusing to a bitcoin newcomer, you can typically understand which is being focused on depending on the context of the conversation.

 Software, web, or hardware wallets all essentially act as a way to store your private key and generally help you perform essential functions such as sending bitcoin, checking your bitcoin balance, and so forth.
-Therefore, it’s imperative you only ever use wallets that you trust entirely, and better yet, non-custodial solutions that don't require you to pass control of your bitcoin to a third party, something that you will commonly see when depositing bitcoin into an exchange wallet on a centralized exchange or order-book style platform.
+Therefore, it’s imperative you only ever use wallets that you trust entirely and, better yet, non-custodial exchange solutions that don't require you to pass control of your bitcoin to a third party, something that you will commonly see when depositing bitcoin into an exchange wallet on a centralized exchange or order-book style platform.

 What is a Bitcoin Wallet Address?

-While passing around your public key or address can't put your funds in any direct danger, it's worth considering the public nature of the bitcoin blockchain.
+While passing around your public key or address can't put your funds in direct danger, it's worth considering the public nature of the bitcoin blockchain.
 If you use a standard wallet with a single public address that you always use, making it public instantly exposes your current balance and previous transactions.
 This transparency is simply a part of how bitcoin works; if you want to minimize this to some degree, HD wallets may help.
 Opting to use a HD wallet can be a good option; while it won't make your bitcoin instantly private, it does make it harder to know precisely how much bitcoin you have for someone casually throwing your address into a block explorer.

 What is the Best Bitcoin Wallet?